 The TCS systems come on automatically when the vehicle is started and begins to move.
-The systems may be heard or felt while they are operating or while performing diagnostic checks.
+The systems may be heard or felt

 This is normal and does not mean there is a problem with the vehicle.

 Turning the System Off and On